-- 8. When an optional product is used, refer to page 74, "Registering the node license" in this chapter. - 9.
+- 8. When an optional product is used, refer to page 86, "Registering the node license" in this chapter. - 9.
 When an optional product is not used, run the OS shutdown command to reboot all servers.
 By doing this, the license registration becomes effective and you can start using the cluster.
-After rebooting all servers, proceed to Chapter 5, "Creating the cluster configuration data using the Builder" and follow the steps.
+After rebooting all servers, proceed to Chapter 5, "Creating the cluster configuration data" and follow the steps.